The backend you keep rebuilding.

 Is Truss an alternative to Firebase?

 Yes.
-Truss replaces Firebase Auth, Firestore, Cloud Storage, and Cloud Functions with self-hosted equivalents: PostgreSQL (not a proprietary document store), Ory Kratos for auth, MinIO for S3-compatible storage, and edge functions.
-Unlike Firebase, Truss runs on your own infrastructure with standard Postgres — no vendor lock-in, no proprietary query language, pg_dump always works.
+Truss replaces Firebase Auth, Firestore, Cloud Storage, and Cloud Functions with PostgreSQL, Ory Kratos for auth, and MinIO for S3-compatible storage.
+Unlike Firebase, Truss uses standard Postgres — no vendor lock-in, no proprietary query language, pg_dump always works.

 What database does Truss use?